The Spice Train

 • kitchen tongs

-• Transfer the chops directly from the marinade to a hot cast iron pan and sear on both sides until they reach an internal temperature of at least 145 degrees F. Let rest for 3 minutes before serving.
+3. Transfer the chops directly from the marinade to a hot cast iron pan.
+Sear on both sides until the meat reaches an internal temperature of at least 145 degrees F. Let rest for 3 minutes before serving.

 *Try to avoid scooping up large chunks of fruit from the preserves.
 If you do end up with some, use a fork to mash them up a bit.